Chiugo-Nsoke/Chiugo-Nsoke/README.md

 - Building my confidence and expertise through consistent learning and practical experience.

 ## My Next Goal
-🎓 Master the art of deploying data-driven solutions that are both impactful and easy to use.
+🎓 To master the art of deploying data-driven solutions that are both impactful and easy to use.

 ## How to reach me
-📧 **Email:** nsokeimelda@gmail.com
+✉️ **Email:** nsokeimelda@gmail.com

 Feel free to reach out if you’d like to discuss projects, share ideas, or just talk tech.
 I’m always happy to connect and learn from others!💫